Famous British People

 Gretel Mahoney's story is very readable and fascinating.
 You get a real feel for her character - not a saint or resistance hero - but someone who saw through the Fascist propaganda and was able to resist in small ways.

 She tells of how she came to hate the Nazi Regime.
-Firstly her socialist grandfather was a principled and staunch critic of the Nazi's - even when the stormtroopers would come to terrorize the neighbour hood.
+Firstly her socialist grandfather was a principled and staunch critic of the Nazi's - even when the stormtroopers would come to terrorize the neighbourhood.
 Gretel then tells of how she saw the increased victimisation and persecution of her Jewish friends.
-For Gretel, Kristalnacht in 1938, was a painful realisation of the extent to which the Nazi's went to persecute the Jewish population of Germany.The loss of her Jewish friend Lydia was a key factor in cementing her hatred of the Nazi's.
+For Gretel, Kristallnacht in 1938, was a painful realisation of the extent to which the Nazi's went to persecute the Jewish population of Germany.
+The loss of her Jewish friend Lydia was a key factor in cementing her hatred of the Nazi's.

 A particularly interesting chapter was the occasion when the Bomb plot to Hitler played out.
-At first there was real uncertainty about what had happened.
+At first, there was real uncertainty about what had happened.
 To see everything from her perspective was quite interesting.

 In the end, Gretel was arrested and placed in a camp, where she survived the war.
-After the war she met a British officer, who was posted to Hamburg.
+After the war, she met a British officer, who was posted to Hamburg.
 They eventually got married and Gretel moved to England.

 The book is an interesting insight into life in Nazi Germany - it shows the daily dilemma's faced by those living in Nazi Germany but opposed to the Nazi ideology.
 It is also an interesting insight into the personality of Gretel Mahoney - an unlikely hero, but someone who could see through the Nazi propaganda.